MapsPeople/docs/collections/_cms/index.md

 1. Click "Set image”

 **Developing your own app:**

-When developing your own app you can still use the MapsIndoors CMS to save the Google Street View image information to a Location.
-When the Panorama image is set the location get populated with a streetViewConfig property.
+When developing your own app you can still use the MapsIndoors CMS to save the Google Street View image information to a location.
+When the Panorama image is set the location gets populated with a streetViewConfig property.
 Please see below for an example.

 Location Object:

 ```javascript
 {
   "id": "586ce41ebc1f571794b9e924",